-Students enrolling in a Florida post-secondary institution must provide two (2) forms of documentation that show proof of residency for at least 12 consecutive months immediately prior to their enrollment.
+A Florida "resident for tuition purposes" is a person who has, or a dependent person whose parent or legal guardian has, established and maintained legal residency in Florida for at least twelve (12) consecutive months preceding the first day of classes of the term for which Florida residency is sought (FL Statutes 1009.21).
+Students enrolling in a Florida post-secondary institution must provide two (2) forms of documentation that show proof of residency.
 Examples of documents that can be used include the following: Florida voter's registration, Florida driver's license, Florida identification card, Florida homestead exemption.
 Florida occupational license, or a transcript from a Florida school.
 Non-resident potential students should contact Student Services staff for more information.